Sleep Apnea Surgery in St. Augustine, FL

 Dr. Douglas L. Johnson, DMD

-With over 25 years of specialized experience, Dr. Johnson provides exceptional care using the latest techniques and technology.
+With over 25 years of experience in oral and maxillofacial surgery, Dr. Johnson provides care using the latest techniques and technology.

-Dr. Johnson is a board-certified oral and maxillofacial surgeon who completed his education at the University of Pittsburgh School of Dental Medicine and advanced training through fellowships at prestigious institutions.
-His extensive training and experience allow him to perform complex procedures with precision and care.
+Dr. Johnson is a board-certified oral and maxillofacial surgeon who completed his education at the University of Pittsburgh School of Dental Medicine and advanced training through residency at the University of Florida and a fellowship in facial cosmetics and reconstruction.
+His extensive training and experience allow him to perform complex airway procedures with precision and care.

-At our state-of-the-art facility, we prioritize your comfort and results.
-Dr. Johnson and his specially trained staff are committed to providing you with the highest standard of care in a welcoming environment.
+At our AAAHC-accredited state-of-the-art facility in St. Augustine, we prioritize your comfort and results.
+Dr. Johnson and his trained staff are committed to providing you with the highest standard of care in a welcoming environment.
+Call (904) 460-0505 to learn more about surgical sleep apnea solutions.

 Why Some Patients Struggle With CPAP Therapy

-For patients in St. Augustine who can’t adjust to CPAP or want to explore more definitive alternatives, surgical solutions offer a different path forward.
+For patients who can’t adjust to CPAP or want to explore more definitive alternatives, surgical solutions offer a different path forward.
 A personalized surgical plan can reduce or eliminate your need for nightly devices, helping you regain uninterrupted, restorative sleep.

 Recovery and Long-Term Outlook